asdegoyeneche/ROAR/index.md

 target_speed *= max((math.cos(self.errBoi) - 1) * self.slowdown, -self.maxSlow) + 1
 ```

 Here, self.errBoi describes the error in the direction the car is going, self.slowdown is a multiplier to increase or decrease how much we slow down given a particular error in direction, and self.maxSlow is the maximum amount that we want to slow (just so we don’t come to a complete stop when we are very off-track).
-These three variables were all defined in the configuration file `ROAR_Sim/configurations/lqr_config.json`.
-There’s a couple moving parts, so hopefully the graphical representation below is helpful.
+These three variables are all defined in the `ROAR_Sim/configurations/lqr_config.json` configuration file.
+There are a couple moving parts, so hopefully the graphical representation below is helpful.

 ![Reactive Speed Control](./images/reactive_speed.jpg)

-#### LQR maths
+#### LQR maths <a name="impl_lqr"></a>

 The LQR controller, on the other hand, is a bit more complicated.
-The `lqr_controller.py` script contains the guts of our LQR controller, which uses the parameters stored in `lqr_config.json` configuration file.
+The `lqr_controller.py` script contains the guts of our LQR controller, which uses the parameters stored in the `lqr_config.json` file.
 Those who are familiar with LQR controllers can check out those files directly.
 For those unfamiliar with LQR controllers, we have written up an explanation of how an LQR controller works and how we built ours.

 ##### LQR controller basics